mplesser/azcam/docs/index.md

 ```
 ### Tester Classes

-The report commands are helpful when generating reports.
+The tester classes are used to aaquire and analyze images to characterize sensor performance.

 ```eval_rst
 .. toctree::